toa-io/toa/libraries/yaml/readme.md

 # Additional YAML tags

-## !import
+## $import
-This tag loads content from an external file and merges it with the current YAML.
+This tag loads content from an external file and merges it into the resulting object.

 ```yaml
 $import: <path>